gmoyanollc/mtf-ensit-datatype/README.md

             *  Testing tasks may be reused to troubleshoot and validate a configuration
             *  Validation and transformation instructions should ease and expedite development
             *  Sample results may be compared with development and integration results
-            *  Artifacts and transformations may be reused to update mtf.datatype from a new version of USMTF-XML.
+            *  Artifacts and transformations may be reused to update mtf-ensit-datatype from a new version of USMTF-XML.
             *  Exploratory work in RDF gleaning may bootstrap other efforts to describe and extract relevant things and facts (triples) from information exchange instances.

 Implementing a familiar Maven file structure, most of the artifacts are found under the folder: